trisulnsm/dinodoc/trisuldocs/docs/ag/domain/change_domain.md

 ```

 Use `trisulctl` commands `list nodes` and `info context` to check if all
-nodes have joined the new domain.All the distributed nodes must get
+nodes have joined the new domain.
+All the distributed nodes must get
 listed here.

 ### Run change_endpoints for Hub Context (For First Probe Only)